Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 17.36.46 UTC
+- WIB: Sabtu, 7 Maret 2026 18.30.30 UTC
-- WITA: Sabtu, 7 Maret 2026 18.36.46 UTC
+- WITA: Sabtu, 7 Maret 2026 19.30.30 UTC
-- WIT: Sabtu, 7 Maret 2026 19.36.46 UTC
+- WIT: Sabtu, 7 Maret 2026 20.30.30 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success